NVIDIA/hpc-container-maker/docs/building_blocks.md

 packages are extracted they are deleted.
 This parameter is ignored if `download` is False.
 If empty, then the downloaded packages are not extracted.
 The default value is an empty string.

+- __force_add_repo__: Boolean flag to specify whether adding a repository should be considered successful no matter the actual result.
+The default value is False.

 - __keys__: A list of GPG keys to import.
 The default is an empty list.